 Maximising service provider’s resources

 There is often significant overlap in the activities of service providers within a building, and a more holistic and flexible approach can lead to more efficient building operations and a better customer experience.
 With some thought and planning, receptionists, cleaners and security guards can work together, sharing information and supporting each other, ensuring that employees are welcomed into a clean and safe building, creating and enhancing customer satisfaction.
-Cleaning providers can also encourage building users to reduce waste, and to segregate effectively, through sharing information with teams on recycling rates, costs and environmental impact.
+Cleaning providers can also play a key role in waste management, encouraging building users to reduce waste, and to segregate effectively, through sharing information with teams on recycling rates, costs and environmental impact.

 Are we flexible in the way we manage our workforce?